Creswell Eastman: China

-In the early 1980s it was estimated that 25% (250 to 300 million people) of the Chinese population was suffering from goitre and millions more had some level of mental retardation.
+In the early 1980s, it was estimated that 25% (250 to 300 million people) of the Chinese population was suffering from goitre and millions more had some level of intellectual disability.
 Once the problem and solution had been identified, the Chinese Government moved to have all salt iodized.
-Since then the goitre rate is down to 5% and no new cretins have been recognised in recent years.
+Since then the goitre rate is down to 5% and no new congenital iodine deficiency syndrome have been recognised in recent years.

 During his first visit to the Tibet Autonomous Region, Eastman discovered that 13% of the population was afflicted with cretinism which he believed was a result of severe Iodine Deficiency.
 With the support of the Australian International Development Assistance Bureau (AIDAB, now AusAID) Eastman, assisted by Dr Mu Li, led a highly successful multimillion-dollar Australian Overseas Aid project in China, between 1985 and 1992, aimed at controlling and preventing iodine deficiency disorders in rural Chinese populations.
 Eastman's work in China continued after the end of the aid program.
-He has been an International Consultant in Endemic Diseases to the Ministry of Public Health of the People's Republic of China and Honorary Professor of Medicine in Tianjin Medical College.
-He holds a similar consultant appointment to the Tibet Autonomous Region.
+He was an International Consultant in Endemic Diseases to the Ministry of Public Health of the People's Republic of China and Honorary Professor of Medicine in Tianjin Medical College.
+He held a similar consultant appointment to the Tibet Autonomous Region.
 In a radio interview in 2015 Eastman noted that an independent survey in Tibet around 2010 found no new cases of cretinism in children under 5 years old as a result of an iodized oil and iodized salt program introduced in 2000.

 Thailand

 Thailand has identified iodine deficiency and has implemented programs to have iodized salt (universal salt iodization) within the country.
 However, with shifting priorities, the effectiveness of programs can change and in 2004 the director-general of the Department of Health of the Ministry of Health, Thailand, requested the Network for the Sustained Elimination of Iodine Deficiency to undertake an external review of the Thai IDD programme, which was led by Eastman.
 This program developed numerous recommendations in program policy and management: salt production and iodization; monitoring, surveillance and quality assurance; advocacy and communication.
 In 2006 the National IDD Control Board (NIDDCB) met, presided over by Princess Maha Chakri Sirindhorn to develop an IDD 5 Year Master Plan based on the 2004 report.
-In 2009 a review of the master plan was undertaken.
-While progress had been made, universal salt iodization remained a problem and 17 additional recommendations were made.
+In 2009, a review of the master plan was undertaken.
+While progress had been made, universal salt iodization remained a problem, and 17 additional recommendations were made.
 A further review was completed in 2013.
 For his work in assisting in the elimination of IDD in Thailand Eastman was awarded the 2014 Health Promotion Princess Award.